NOTE: Updated October 2024 with improved charts.

 Electrical energy consumed in kWh.

 Most obviously, electricity consumption during the winter months increases significantly when the heat pump is using approximately 10 kWh per day.
 There are two spikes in November and January where temperatures went below zero, and at these times consumption went up close to 30 kWh per day.
 As expected, electricity consumption for hot water is more consistent throughout the year with a lesser increase through the winter months.
 The short periods where both drop to zero are due either to a holiday and the system being in ‘absence’ mode or a technical issue.
-Regarding the latter, these have only been due to a loss of pressure in the system, requiring a manual top up from the mains.
-The total electrical energy for heating for the year is 1.35 MWh and 1.04 MWh for hot water.
+The technical issue has been due to a loss of pressure in the system, requiring a manual top up from the mains water supply.

 The next chart is the heat energy generated, which is tightly correlated with the consumption graph.